Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Normally, your mouth opening measures 40 to 60 millimeters.
-(Depending on the size of your hand and fingers, that equals the width of two or three fingers held together.)
-If you have trismus, you may not be able to open your mouth wider than 20 to 35 millimeters.
-This may keep you from eating or speaking.
-Most trismus symptoms go away in a few weeks.
-Some people with chronic or long-lasting trismus may develop depression.
+Most mouths open about 40 to 60 millimeters.
+(That equals about the width of two or three fingers held together.)
+But if you have trismus, you may not be able to open your mouth wider than 20 to 35 millimeters.

 Advertisement